edsu/wikitrends/README.md

 ----------

 wikitrends is a simplistic view of the top 25 wikipedia page accesses from the last hour.
-It is a pure HTML and JavaScript application which relies on stats that are dumped by a shell script that can run from cron every hour to a web accessible JSON file.
-The script is entirely dependent on statistical data made available by the
+It is a pure HTML and JavaScript application that relies on stats that are dumped by a shell script that runs from cron every hour, which fetches data dumps made available by the
 [Wikimedia Foundation](http://dumps.wikimedia.org/other/pagecounts-raw/).

-fetch.sh is a somewhat gnarly shell script that takes advantage of unix command line goodness to pull down the big compressed files from Wikimedia and sort them. jsonify.py is a simple python script that reformats the output of fetch.sh as JSON.

-You should be able to put this in your crontab to have the JSON files generated every hour:

-`30 * * * * cd /home/ed/Projects/wikitrends/; ./fetch.sh`

 Install
 -------